 - Main Report: Compare your institution's survey results to the national comparison groups. - Year-to-Year Report: Compare your most recent survey administration to a past administration.
-Example: Compare your spring 2023 results to your 2021 results. - Comparison Report: Allows you to isolate the data by specific demographic subpopulations.
+Example: Compare your spring 2024 results to your 2022 results. - Comparison Report: Allows you to isolate the data by specific demographic subpopulations.
 Comparison Reports can help you to better understand the perceptions of subsets of your overall population.
 We recommend that identified subpopulations have a minimum of ten students represented in them.
-(Refer to the demographic tab in the Main Report to see the number of responses for each demographic variable). - Versus Report: Compare two demographic subpopulations to each other.
-Example: Responses of males versus females.
+(Refer to the demographic tab in the Main Report to see the number of responses for each demographic variable). - Versus Report: Compare two demographic subpopulations to each other (this includes combined multiple responses into one subpopulation) from the same administration or as a year-to-year comparison.
 This report format is the best location where majors/programs and campus-defined demographic items can be isolated for review. - Single Group Report: Allows you to isolate the data by a specific demographic subpopulation and compare it to the corresponding demographic population on the national level.
 This report provides the opportunity for you to compare the data for a particular population which may be a majority for you and not a majority in the overall national comparison group, isolating both to see how your students match up externally.
-Example: your female students with female students at community colleges nationally. - Combo Report: This report allows you to compare results from administrations of different survey types.
-Example: Compare SSI 2023 to IPS 2023.
+Example: your part-time students with part-time students at community colleges nationally. - Combo Report: This report allows you to compare results from administrations of different survey types.
+Example: Compare SSI 2024 to IPS 2024.
 This report format is only provided for administrations that include the IPS.